piether/ampersand-offline-first/README.md

 ## ATTENTION!

 1. Because models have to be able to be saved offline in real "offline" situations, an ID will be created for any NEW model, BEFORE it will be sent to the server...
 This means your server has to be able to receive POST-requests (for creating of new records), where the end-point includes the id (/path/to/my/restfull/server/api/model/id).
 2. Your content potentially is comming from 2 sources (On- and Offline).
-So the success callback is called twice.
+So when you fetch your data the options.success-callback is called twice.

 ## Configuration